Effects of the sheared flow velocity profile on impedance eduction in a 2D duct: Application to Experimental Data

 Additionally, the impact of assuming different flow profiles is more pronounced for a downstream acoustic source (upstream propagation), consistent with the larger biases observed in the wavenumbers obtained for the different formulations.
 Regarding the different formulations used for solving the PBE, significant differences are observed among the three cases.
 The case with matching $\delta^*$ shows the best agreement between the solution obtained for the hyperbolic tangent profile and that for the universal law of the wall.

 As anticipated by the numerical experiment, good agreement is observed between the prediction using the Ingard--Myers boundary condition and the solution obtained for the universal law of the wall profile, particularly for an upstream acoustic source (downstream propagation).
 For impedances educed with a downstream acoustic source, the IMBC slightly over-predicts compared with the solution of the PBE with the law of the wall.
 This is consistent with the results of \citet{weng2018Flow}, who solved the linearised Navier--Stokes equation for a realistic flow profile comparable to the one considered in the present work.
+In summary, these results indicate that, in the low-Mach-number and small-duct regime considered here, neglecting the velocity gradient altogether by assuming uniform flow leads to more accurate impedance eduction results than adopting overly simplified sheared velocity profiles, whose artificial refraction effects can bias the solution.
+Note that this is in agreement with the theoretical results summarized in section~\ref{sec:partConclu}.